flowenol/apple1cartridge/README.md

 This project aims to provide Apple-1 users with a quick way to expand RAM capacity in their systems up to 52 KB and to simultaneously store some Apple-1 programs in
 ~30KB of on-board ROM, which can be banked in and out via software.
 The on-board ROM also contains a loader program which is capable of loading programs which span across non-continuous memory locations.

-The A1C expansion card allows via the physical switch to completely disable the loader program functionality which takes up to the 2 KB of memory and to provide continuous 44KB wide RAM address space.
+The A1C expansion card allows via the physical switch to completely disable the ROM/loader program functionality which takes up to the 2 KB of memory (`$4000-$47FF`) and to provide continuous 44KB wide RAM address space instead.

 ## Memory map

-In ROM mode:
+Physical switch in ROM mode:

 | address | function |
 | --- | --- |